Why is this important?

 - are imprisoned in the UK or detained by UK immigration authorities

-- get a UK state retirement pension and live in the UK for at least 182 days a year (in Scotland and Wales, six months a year) and live in another European Economic Area (EEA) member state or Switzerland for the other part of the year.
+- in Scotland and Wales, get a UK state retirement pension and live in the UK for at least six months a year and live in another European Economic Area (EEA) member state or Switzerland for the other part of the year.
 If you have registered as a resident of another EEA state or Switzerland, you may be entitled to free NHS hospital treatment if you fall ill during a trip back to the UK

 - are from a European Economic Area (EEA) country or Switzerland and have a European Health Insurance Card (EHIC).
 The EHIC does not cover coming to the UK just to get medical treatment but it allows you to get free care if you're referred to the UK for pre-planned treatment with an E112 or S2 certificate